GET BRITAIN OUT sets the record straight here on what will happen when Britain gets out of the EU.

 MYTH 7: The EU protects democracy in Europe

-The European Parliament portrays itself as the guarantor of the democracy in Europe.
+The EU claims it is the guarantor of democracy and peace in Europe.

 TRUTH: Westminster protects democracy in Britain